siberoloji/siberoloji.github.io/content/en/docs/HTML/2024-10-27-ultimate-guide-about-a-tagstructure-and-usage.md

-The primary use of the `&lt;a&gt;` tag is to link to external websites.
+The primary use of the `<a>` tag is to link to external websites.
 This helps users navigate to resources, references, or related content outside of your website.